Last updated:

 We're moving to the new Schedules experience to deliver better performance, scalability, and usability.
 Your feedback shaped these improvements and we're confident it's the right time to transition, as the legacy version no longer meets the performance and functionality standards you deserve.

-Explore our detailed guides to learn about the new experience.
-For additional help, you can contact our support team.
-Organizations on the Enterprise Plan may also reach out to their account managers for personalized assistance.
+Start with our detailed guides to explore the new experience.
+You can also join the Scheduling Success Group in the SafetyCulture Community to connect with other users going through the same transition.
+If you need additional help, contact our support team.
+Organizations on the Enterprise Plan can also reach out to their account manager.

 We understand that the new experience may not fit all your needs and we value your feedback.
 You can share them directly through our feedback form or by contacting our support team, and help shape future improvements.